-Touch the category help button corresponding to the technology for which help is needed: Monitoring, Swan-Ganz Module, Pressure Cable, Venous Oximetry, 20-Second Flow, ClearSight module, Tissue Oximetry, or Assisted Fluid Management.

-4 Touch the type of help needed based on the message type: Faults, Alerts, Warnings, or Troubleshooting.
+- 2 Touch the Help button to access the main help screen. - Touch the category help button corresponding to the technology for which help is needed: Monitoring, Swan-Ganz Module, Pressure Cable, Venous Oximetry, 20-Second Flow, ClearSight module, Tissue Oximetry, or Assisted Fluid Management. - Touch the type of help needed based on the message type: Faults, Alerts, Warnings, or Troubleshooting.